Want access to our VIP Vault?

 Letters

 Books typically feature uppercase and lowercase versions of letters, as well as different fonts.
-They provide opportunities to state the names of letters while pointing to their diverse images, so that kids can begin to connect the letter name, shape, and sound in mind as different representations of the same category.
+This provides opportunities to teach the names of a letter while pointing to diverse images of it, so that kids can begin to connect the letter name, shape, and sound as different representations of the same letter.
 And books also illustrate the point that letters make up words, helping kids bridge into reading.

 Sample Phrases:

 • The letters D,O, and G make up the word dog.
-(Pointing to each letter in turn.)
+(Point to each letter in turn.)

 Words

 Learning to recognize words in print is another skill that’s years in the making.
-Kids have to learn that letters are different from words, although some words have just one letter.
-They have to grasp that words have space between them in writing and that they carry meaning.
+Kids have to learn that letters are different from words (although some words have just one letter).
+They have to grasp that words have spaces between them in writing and that they carry meaning.
 And that’s just what it takes to become aware of words as a general concept or category of print.
-They still have to do the hard work of recognizing particular words, such as their name, high-frequency words, or high-utility words.
+They still have to do the hard work of learning to recognize particular words (starting with their own name, high-frequency words, or high-utility words).
 Books give parents a convenient way to gently call attention to these concepts again and again.

 Sample Phrases: